Male Breast Reduction Surgery Fort Worth

 Gynecomastia repair is a safe and effective surgery, but as with any surgical procedure, complications may occur in rare cases.
 These may include numbness, excessive swelling and/or bruising, loss of the nipple (nipple necrosis), or loss of nipple skin (areolar necrosis).

-How do I prepare for gynecomastia surgery?
+How do I prepare for gynecomastia surgery in Fort Worth?

 What kind of anesthesia will I have?